kyma-project/kyma/docs/kyma/04-07-upgrade.md

 2. Upgrade from version 1.1 to version 1.2.
 3. Upgrade from version 1.2 to version 1.3.

 >**NOTE:** Kyma does not support a dedicated downgrade procedure.
 You can achieve a similar result by creating a backup of your cluster before upgrade.
-Read the [tutorial](/components/backup/#tutorials-taking-backup-using-velero) to learn more about backups.
+Read about [backup in Kyma](#installation-back-up-kyma) to learn more.

 The upgrade procedure relies heavily on Helm.
 As a result, the availability of cluster services during the upgrade is not defined by Kyma and can vary from version to version.
 The existing custom resources (CRs) remain in the cluster.